 • A licensing reform allowed grocers in England to retail spirits.25

-• A new excise was introduced to help fund debt from the U.S. Revolutionary War.
+• A new excise tax was passed to help fund debt from the US Revolutionary War.
 Import duties were already high, and so an excise tax on domestically produced distilled spirits was imposed.
 It was the Distilled Spirits Tax of 1791.26 It was the first of it’s kind by the new national government.
-Although the tax applied to distilled spirits of any kind, whiskey was the most popular, and so the excise became commonly known as the ‘Whiskey Tax.’27
+Although the tax applied to distilled spirits of any kind, whiskey was the most popular, and so the excise became commonly known as the “Whiskey Tax.”27

 Absynthe was first produced in Switzerland by Dr. Pierre Ordinaire.29

-Burns, E. The Spirit of America: A Social History of Alcohol.
-Philadelphia: Temple U Press, 2004.
+- Burns, E. The Spirits of America: A Social History of Alcohol.

-Forbes, R. Short History of the Art of Distillation.
-Leiden: Brill, 1948.
-Excellent coverage of liquor in the 18th century.
+- Forbes, R. Short History of the Art of Distillation.
+Good coverage of liquor in the 18th century.

-French, H. Nineteen Centuries of Drink in England.
-London: Nat Temp Pub Depot, 1890.
+- French, H. Nineteen Centuries of Drink in England.
+(Online)

 9 French, pp. 285-286.